-A simple way often used to classify programming languages is to divide them between low-level and high-level languages.
+A simple way to classify programming languages is to divide them between low-level and high-level languages.
 Low-level programming languages provide little or no abstraction from a computer's instruction set architecture.
-Their instructions are very simple and hard to read.
+Their instructions are very simple and hard to read (for humans).
 Machine languages and assembly languages belong to this class.
 Low-level languages can be considered as being close to the hardware operations and far away from human languages.
-Programs written in low-level programming languages do not provide a good abstraction from hardware and are generally non-portable from a system architecture to another.
+Programs written in low-level programming languages do not provide a good abstraction from hardware and are generally non-portable from one system architecture to another.
 On the other hand, high-level programming languages provide abstraction from the details of the computer hardware and offer a way to express algorithms in a style similar to human languages.
 In fact, they use human language names, lexicon, and syntax, making the process of programming an algorithm easier, faster, and more readable than when a lower-level programming language is used.
 Different high-level languages provide diverse levels of abstraction that allow a programmer to be detached from the machine hardware details.
 The use of high-level languages in coding algorithms often results in lower performance because each high-level instruction must be translated (by a compiler or an interpreter) to a sequence of machine language instructions.
 However, the benefits in terms of productivity, portability, modifiability, and readability are so significant that they are the most used languages today.

-A compiler is a program designed to translate code written in one high-level programming language (the “source language”) into another language (the “target language”) that typically is low level (e.g., assembly language, or machine code) to create an executable program that can be executed by a given CPU or a class of CPUs sharing hardware features.
-Among the main tasks of a compiler is to control the correctness of the source code through lexical, syntax and semantic analysis and the production of the executable code.
-On the other hand, an interpreter is a software program that analyzes each single instruction of a program (generally coded in a high-level language) and directly executes it without requiring it previously to have been compiled into a machine language program.
+A compiler is a program designed to translate code written in one high-level programming language (the “source language”) into another language (the “target language”), typically low level (e.g., assembly language or machine code), to create an executable program that can be executed by a given CPU or a class of CPUs sharing hardware features.
+Among the main tasks of a compiler is to control the correctness of the source code through lexical, syntax, and semantic analysis and the production of the executable code.
+On the other hand, an interpreter is a software program that analyzes each single instruction of a program (generally coded in a high-level language) and directly executes it without requiring it to previously have been compiled into a machine language program.
 If an instruction is incorrect, the interpreter stops the program execution, and the next instructions will not be executed.
-An interpreter generally use different strategies for program execution as follows:
+An interpreter generally uses different strategies for program execution as follows:

 Analyze sequentially the program source code and execute its instructions directly.